-Many degree programs can help increase your chances of finding a high-paying job.
-However, many of these programs are costly, and can take years to complete.
+A variety of different degree programs can help increase your chances of finding a high-paying job.
+However, many of these programs are costly and can take years to complete.

-Certificate programs can help you develop the skills and experiences necessary for a particular job.
-There are certificates for jobs in a variety of industries, including healthcare, administration, and information technology (IT).
+A certificate program offers special training to help you develop the skills and experiences necessary for a particular job.
+There are certificates for jobs in a variety of industries, including health care, administration, and information technology (IT).

-These programs can be useful for people who are just starting their careers, as well as for people who already have years of experience and want to boost their skills or are looking for a mid-life career change.
-Find the right program for you, and you'll be on your way towards a successful career.
+These programs can be useful for people who are just starting their careers, as well as for people who already have years of experience and want to boost their skills, and even for those who are looking for a mid-life career change.

 Why Get a Certificate?

 There are many benefits to completing a certificate program.
-If you are starting your job search, completing a certificate program will boost your skills and abilities, and will make you stand out in the job market.
+If you are starting your job search, completing a certificate program will boost your skills and abilities, and it can even help you stand out in the job market.

 How to Find the Right Program for You